Vasco da Gama: Journey to the Cape

 The expedition set sail from Lisbon on 8 July 1497.
 It followed the route pioneered by earlier explorers along the coast of Africa via Tenerife and the Cape Verde Islands.
-After reaching the coast of present-day Sierra Leone, da Gama took a course south into the open ocean, crossing the Equator and seeking the South Atlantic westerlies that Bartolomeu Dias had discovered in 1487.
+After reaching the coast of present-day Sierra Leone, da Gama took a course south into the open ocean, crossing the equator and seeking the South Atlantic westerlies that Bartolomeu Dias had discovered in 1487.
 This course proved successful and on 4 November 1497, the expedition made landfall on the African coast.
-For over three months the ships had sailed more than 6000 mi of open ocean, by far the longest journey out of sight of land made by that time.
+For over three months the ships had sailed more than 6000 mi of open ocean, by far the longest journey without landfall made by that time.

 By 16 December, the fleet had passed the Great Fish River (Eastern Cape, South Africa) – where Dias had anchored – and sailed into waters previously unknown to Europeans.
 With Christmas pending, da Gama and his crew gave the coast they were passing the name Natal, which carried the connotation of "birth of Christ" in Portuguese.